 Some time ago, I was asked whether Pinterest Ads are worthwhile.
 My answer was: it depends.

 I tried out a few campaigns in the past, with a limited budget and varying success.
-At the same time, I read everything I could find about Pinterest Ads, at Pinterest itself, and from many other sources.
+At the same time, I read and watched everything I could find about Pinterest Ads.
+I even invested in an online course.

 When I am now (many months later) asked whether Pinterest ads are worth the money, I can say (with full confidence): it depends.